reboottime/Agentic-AI/ai-agents-architecture-python/module1/README.md

 - [Agents bridge the gap between unstructured real-world data and computing systems that require structured data](https://www.coursera.org/learn/ai-agents-architecture-python/lecture/e6ijz/bridging-computer-tools-unstructured-data-with-prompting-the-ai-shim).
 It makes senses to think that prompts as a computation as a prompt (with the help of LLMs) can convert unstructured real world data into structured data.
   - > **Clean Architecture**: [The agent's primary job is to coordinate actions and achieve goals, not to become entangled in domain specific reasoning.
 Hence, we need to maintain a clear separation between the agent's  strategic thinking and the specialized analytical capabilities](./self-prompting-agents.md#the-challenge-of-clean-architecture)
     - Understand using analogy: A CEO doesn't need to be an expert in any domain but knows when to ask who and coordinate their inputs toward company goals.
-    - [ ] The solution is to isolate these prompts that are focused on a specific tasks and expose them as tools.
+    - [x] The solution is to isolate these prompts that are focused on a specific tasks and expose them as tools.
   - self dialog:  **When we expose “prompting” as a tool to the agent** (Interesting view), we are allowing it to engage in “self-dialog”.
 Essentially, it is using its own capabilities to prompt itself for specialized tasks.
+(This idea is based on the persona as well)
   - **The tool based solution**: We can achieve this balance by exposing the LLM's capabilities as tools  (see[convert agents into tools using OpenAI AgenticAI Python SDK on Udemy](https://www.udemy.com/course/the-complete-agentic-ai-engineering-course/learn/lecture/49820447#overview)).
 This method helps us
     - Keep the **agent's decision-making process** clean and focused on coordinating actions
     - Access the full power of LLM-based analysis and transformation when needed